ad-aditisingh/gold-price-trend-volatility-dashboard/README.md

 ##  Author

-This project was developed as a **self-learning data analysis project** to build skills relevant to **data analytics, business intelligence, and MBA-oriented roles**.
+This project was developed as a **self-learning data analysis project** to build skills relevant to **data analytics and business intelligence**.